sakshi687/Retrieval-Task/PDF Extraction/readme.md

 11. Footnotes: this field is a dictionary with key = Page No. of the pdf and value = paragraphs.
 It can be empty if there are no footnotes in a pdf

-ACCURACY:
+## Accuracy:

-> Act Title, Act ID, Enactment Date and Act Definition:
+* Act Title, Act ID, Enactment Date and Act Definition:
 	These can be identified with 100% accuracy

-> Section heading:
+* Section heading:
 	If a Section has multiple headings under same section number only first heading is recorded.
 Otherwise the section name can be identified perfectly with accuracy of 100%

-> Section paragraphs:
+* Section paragraphs:
 	The start of section content is not accurate because we mark the beginning of section content from the point where characters become non-bold which can sometimes lead to part of section heading being included in section content.
 Also, sometimes in the section content paragraph change is not detected because of irregular line gap.
 This leads to paragraphs getting merged or nested differently but there is no information loss.
 Overall, the accuracy is 95%.

-> Subheadings in Chapter/Parts pattern:
+* Subheadings in Chapter/Parts pattern:
 	Not able to identify some of the subheadings in Chapters and Parts as they get merged with Chapter name or Part name.

-POINTS TO REVIEW LATER:
+## Points To Review Later:
-	• Handling tables in pdfs
+	* Handling tables in pdfs
-	• Handling forms in pdfs
+	* Handling forms in pdfs
-	• Centered text in sections or schedules messes with the formatting
+	* Centered text in sections or schedules messes with the formatting
-	• Line gap that identifies new paragraphs sometimes not consistent across a pdf
+	* Line gap that identifies new paragraphs sometimes not consistent across a pdf
-	• Adding some kind of reference link to the Footnotes
+	* Adding some kind of reference link to the Footnotes
-	• In table of content if a Section has multiple headings only one heading is recorded.
+	* In table of content if a Section has multiple headings only one heading is recorded.
 For e.g.
 		     1. Short title.
 			Extent of Act.
 	  This will be recorded as just ‘Short title.’